-Bunny Ears made of high-quality material feels soft and absorbs moisture.
-Can infuse essential oils through foam component.
-Easy to clean water tank with cloth.
+Bunny Ears made of high-quality material feel soft and absorb moisture.
+Can infuse essential oils through the foam component.
+Easy to clean the water tank with a cloth.

 Smaller than some users had expected.